 FI is the inertial force.

 v is the velocity of the mass.

-The physical signal input saturates at the minimum mass specified in the block dialog box.
+The physical signal input saturates at the minimum mass specified in the block property inspector.
 Whenever the input falls below the minimum mass, the block performs its calculations on the minimum mass instead.
 The inertial force becomes:

 mMin is the minimum mass allowed.

 The linear momentum of the variable mass is conserved.
 In the absence of external forces, a decrease in mass leads to a proportional increase in linear velocity.
 The linear momentum remains constant until a net external force causes it to change.

 To set the priority and initial target values for the block variables prior to simulation, use the Initial Targets section in the block dialog box or Property Inspector.
 For more information, see Set Priority and Initial Target for Block Variables and Initial Conditions for Blocks with Finite Moist Air Volume.

 Nominal values provide a way to specify the expected magnitude of a variable in a model.
 Using system scaling based on nominal values increases the simulation robustness.
 Nominal values can come from different sources, one of which is the Nominal Values section in the block dialog box or Property Inspector.
 For more information, see Modify Nominal Values for a Block Variable.

 The block has one conserving translational port and one physical signal input port.
 The conserving translational port identifies the driveline component whose mass varies with time.
 The physical signal input port provides the means to specify the mass as a function of time.

 Lowest value that the variable mass can take on during simulation.
 The physical signal input saturates at this value.
 If the input falls below the minimum mass, it is set equal to the minimum mass value.
 The default value is